xianxianzhou/PrivadoID-docs/docs/issuer-node/issuer-node-api/claim/apis.md

 :::note

-In order to communicate with the Polygon ID Wallet App, the Issuer Node must be hosted on a public URL.
+In order to communicate with the Uptick ID Wallet App, the Issuer Node must be hosted on a public URL.

 :::